October 20, 2023 – The Essex National Heritage Commission (Essex Heritage), a non-profit that manages and provides numerous programs preserving...

 Since 1996, The Essex National Heritage Commission (Essex Heritage) has championed the heritage development of Essex County by fostering public-private partnerships that preserve and enhance the significant aspects of the region’s history, cultural heritage and character.
 This is done through a variety of initiatives and programs that help promote our mission to connect people and places throughout the region.
 Some of these include educational programs, partnership grants, youth job training, and our annual photo contest.

-May 4, 2022 – The Essex National Heritage Commission (Essex Heritage), in keeping with its long tradition of supporting the...
+The Essex National Heritage Commission (Essex Heritage), in keeping with its long tradition of supporting the region’s unique cultural heritage,...

 There are many ways to support the Essex Heritage Area: through membership and special giving opportunities, through volunteering or as a corporate sponsor.
 We appreciate your support of the Essex National Heritage Area as we continue our mission to heighten appreciation of the region, preserve its natural and historical resources, and improve the quality of life and economy of the area.